dbm-network/custom-files/Bot Sharder/README.md

 ![node](https://i.gyazo.com/a2f31037eb4dd6623da6bbd5a88a236e.png)

-If you want to run it with a linux terminal then instead of running it with `bot node.js` you run it `node sharded-bot.js`
+If you want to run it with a linux terminal then instead of running it with `bot node.js` you run it `node sharded-bot.js` if you want to provide a different shard count its `node sharded-bot.js shard_count=3` if you wanted 3 shards ( This is usually not needed unless your bot is in 5000 guilds.  )